 - Too Slow to Onboard a Customer VPN runs on UDP port 500/4500, my customers have to request corporate firewall ports to open, is there a way to run IPSEC tunnel on TCP 443?

-- Traffic Direction Problem My SaaS service requires traffic to be initiated from cloud to the customer site, AWS VPN gateway cannot support this traffic pattern.
+- Traffic Direction Problem My SaaS service requires traffic to be initiated from the cloud to the customer site, AWS VPN gateway cannot support this traffic pattern.
 We have to setup a separate machine to constantly ping to keep the tunnel up!

-- Downtime Problem Some appliances forces all IPSEC tunnels to reset and go down when a new tunnel is being established, which affects business continuity and is not acceptable when the number of sites go beyond 10.
+- Downtime Problem Some appliances force all IPSEC tunnels to reset and go down when a new tunnel is being established, which affects business continuity and is not acceptable when the number of sites go beyond 10.